fengyanshi/fengyanshi.github.io/index.rst

 .. note::
    **2024 FUNWAVE Workshop**
    Registration is open for the 2024 FUNWAVE workshop!
 The workshop will take place 23-25 July at the University of Delaware.
-Please register `here <https://forms.osi.apps.mil/r/Eqb8Ax55Gx>_` by **1 July 2024**.
+Please register `here <https://forms.osi.apps.mil/r/Eqb8Ax55Gx>`_ by **1 July 2024**.
+More details can be found :ref:`here <workshop24>`.

 What is FUNWAVE-TVD?
 *********************